mightyzeus01/mightyzeus01/README.md

 - 👀 I’m interested in web dev
 - 🌱 I’m currently learning php, html, css and java
 - 💞️ I’m looking to collaborate on something related to dev web :))
-- 📫 How to reach me , my social accounts are linked in my profile dm me senpaisssss
+- 📫 How to reach me , my social accounts are linked in my profile dm me

 <!---
 mightyzeus01/mightyzeus01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.